Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enableShake

-Here you can enable or disable Shake.
+Here you can configure whether to enable or disable Shake.

 When I'm typing Japanese, every time I shake, the characters in the editor and the characters I'm typing in the IME get out of sync, which is annoying, so I usually have it turned off